 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

-Toddlers and children avoid the task of brushing their teeth, whether it’s due to the task itself or the taste of the toothpaste.
+Toddlers and children often avoid the task of brushing their teeth, whether it’s due to the task itself or the taste of the toothpaste.
+Perhaps there could be an underlying sensory concern too.
 Hence, you’ll need to find fun and exciting ways to brush a toddler’s teeth.
-You can do so by turning it into a game.
+That’s where these toddler teeth brushing tips come in handy!

 Whether it’s the taste and/or smell of the toothpaste or the sensation of cold water hitting their teeth and faces, most toddlers and children don’t like brushing their teeth.

 There are numerous reasons as to why toddlers try to avoid brushing their teeth; as adults, we may also find ourselves incapable of understanding any of them.
-What you can do is come up with toddler tooth-brushing activities that are fun and exciting.
+What you can do is come up with toddler tooth-brushing activities that are fun and exciting and much less demanding.

 The sooner you teach your kids how they can enjoy brushing their teeth, the sooner they’ll adjust to the new task at hand.